DpooL2000/STM32h743-devboard-betaflight/README.md

 git submodule update --init --recursive
 ```

-### Step 2: Copy/overlay your custom DEVBOARD target files into the local Betaflight tree
+### Step 2: Copy your custom DEVBOARD target files into the local Betaflight tree

-(Manually paste your DEVBOARD config.h into src/config/configs/DEVBOARD/ and patch the target core files)
+Manually paste your DEVBOARD config.h into src/config/configs/DEVBOARD/ and patch the target core files

 ### Step 3: Clean and compile the unified DEVBOARD target
 ```